Raman Abdullah

 Raman Abdullah (/rɑːmən əbðullɑː/) is a 1997 Indian Tamil-language comedy film written, directed, photographed and edited by Balu Mahendra.
 The film stars Sivakumar, Karan and Vignesh.
 It is a remake of the 1994 Malayalam film Malappuram Haji Mahanaya Joji.
-The film was released on 22 August 1997, and failed at the box office.
+The film was released on 22 August 1997, and failed at the box office but won the Tamil Nadu State Film Award for Best Film (Special Prize).

 Plot

 Friends Abdullah and Raman go through misadventures to save their face from a strict Hajji.

 Production

 Director Balu Mahendra had offered a leading role to actor Vikram, who was unable to take up the offer as a result of schedule clashes with his work in Ullaasam (1997).
 The film's shoot became the epicentre of a dispute that arose between the Tamil Film Producers Council and Film Employees Federation of South India (FEFSI).
 It was reported that members of FEFSI had stopped the filming of Raman Abdullah as Mahendra was engaging outside cast members in the film.
 This led FEFSI to go for an indefinite strike which affected to the delaying of several Tamil films.
 During production, the makers had to change the name of the film from Abdul Raaman to Raman Abdullah following protests from the Muslim community.